 |606 - 730||25 %|

 At the university's discretion, the repayment may be paid, in whole or in part, by deduction from amounts otherwise owed by the university to the employee (e.g., final pay).
+If UHR is unable to withhold from an expected future payout or regularly scheduled pay UHR, will submit a billing request to the Bursar’s Office for collection, enforceable by the attorney general’s office.
 See the "Relocation Expense Repayment Agreement" text for complete details.
 The agreement should be completed and returned with the employee's acceptance letter.

 |Administrative Policy Manual

 (https://www.ohio.edu/policy/41-111.html) on September 21, 2017.

 |Ohio University | Athens, OH 45701 | 740.593.1000|